Ele Não movement

 The protests began to be organized in the Social networking services, mainly in the Facebook group "Mulheres contra Bolsonaro" (women against Bolsonaro).
 They were motivated by alleged sexist declarations of the candidate and accusations of threats to democracy.
 Social movements, feminist groups and political parties also supported and took part in the demonstrations.

 Cities in other countries, such as New York City, Barcelona, Berlin and Paris also held some smaller protests.
-Bolsonaro was elected with over 55% of the popular vote on October 28, 2018.
+Bolsonaro was elected with over 55% of the popular vote on 28 October 2018.

 Context

-Bolsonaro is famous for his disparaging remarks concerning women as well as some minorities, such as homosexuals and people of different ethnicities.

 In an interview with Zero Hora in 2015, Bolsonaro argued that men and women should not receive the same salaries, because women get pregnant, adding that he believes federal law mandating paid maternity leave harms work productivity.
 Bolsonaro has denied saying that women should receive less than men; he claims it was statistical data by IBGE, a Brazilian research institute.

 Bolsonaro already had four sons when his first daughter was born.
 In a public speech in April 2017, Bolsonaro said that he produced a daughter out of "a moment of weakness".

 Bolsonaro provoked controversy for a series of remarks made to and about Federal Deputy and former Human Rights Minister Maria do Rosário.
 During a Congressional debate, Bolsonaro said that minors should be treated as adults if they commit heinous crimes such as murder or rape, to which Maria do Rosário responded by calling him a "rapist".
 Bolsonaro then stated that Congresswoman Rosário was "not worth raping; she is very ugly".
 The remarks drew considerable condemnation throughout Brazil.
 In the aftermath of these remarks, Bolsonaro was tried and convicted in a Federal court in September 2015 on counts of hedonic damages against Rosário.
 In June 2016, the Federal Supreme Court responded to a complaint filed by the Attorney General and decided to open two criminal actions against Bolsonaro.
 The Supreme Court ruled that he had potentially incited rape and defamed the honor of his fellow Deputy.
 He faced a penalty of up to 6 months of jail and a fine.
 Ultimately in August 2017, an appeal court upheld a lower court's verdict which found Bolsonaro guilty and sentenced him to pay a fine to Rosário of R$10,000 (roughly equivalent to US$2,500).
 This lawsuit was dismissed by the Supreme Federal Court, as Bolsonaro was inaugurated as president in 2019 and acquired immunity from prosecution.

 The hashtag

 The hashtag #EleNão was created in Brazil on 12 September 2018, by the facebook group "Mulheres Unidas Contra Bolsonaro" (women united against Bolsonaro).
 Within only 12 days, the hashtag was used more than 1.2 million times in tweets pro and against Bolsonaro.
 It was being used even among national and international celebrities.
-On September 16th, the usage of the hashtag reached its peak soon after a hacker attack against the "Mulheres Unidas Contra Bolsonaro" facebook group.
+On September 16, the usage of the hashtag reached its peak soon after a hacker attack against the "Mulheres Unidas Contra Bolsonaro" facebook group.